jennisun/APCSFinalProject/README.md

 #### 6/9 <br>
 Jennifer: Implemented plant health!!
 Fixed bugs, resized potato.png and wrote potato.pde.
 Need to fix issue of plant disappearing too early (when zombies is still eating).
 Wrote Level 2. <br>

+Xiaoshen: Added buttons and cost for cone zombies and pail zombies.
+Added some parameters in zombie, rowhighlight, and button classes, so watch out!
+Gave up on inheritance zombie classes--making cone and pail zombie parameter instead. <br>